Applying to the Program

 Submitting your Graduate Record Examination (GRE) score is optional, but not required for admission.
 All graduate students have a primary advisor from the start of the program, and so applicants are encouraged to contact at least one relevant faculty member about whether they are recruiting students in the current year in advance.

-Please note that we have two new faculty members – Rebecca Carey and Erik Nook – who will be accepting new graduate students this year.
+Please note that we have three new faculty members – Rebecca Carey, Molly Crockett, and Erik Nook – who will be accepting new graduate students this year.

 Applicants may be able to request a waiver of the application fee from the Graduate School.
 Eligibility criteria and fee waiver application instructions can be found on the Graduate School Admissions website.